Home > Library > Research Methodology > Discourse Analysis – A Definitive Guide With Steps & Types

 • The organisation of the text

 You need to interpret the meaning and context of the discourse based on the available material and resources.
-There are various methods to conduct discourse analysis, but we are discussing the most basic method below.
+There are various methods for conducting discourse analysis, but we will discuss the most basic method below.

 Step 2: Collect Information and Establish the Context